h44z/seafile-docker-ce/README.md

  - A single docker-compose.yml file is used
  - Traefik replaces Caddy as reverse proxy
+ - SeaDoc, Metadata Server, Thumbnail Server and Seafile AI extension are omitted
- - SeaDoc is omitted
+ - Seafile Notification Server is included
  - OnlyOffice Document Server is included
  - Compatible with previous deployments of `h44z/seafile-ce` containers

-## Running Seafile 12.x with Docker Compose
+## Running Seafile 13.x with Docker Compose

 Starting from version 12, this repository uses the official Seafile Docker images.